 How to deal with a horrible boss

-In Leadership Advice, Stress
+In Leadership Advice, Work Stress

 If we want to know how our culture feels about the immense frustration that comes from working with an ill-intentioned boss, we can watch the movie Horrible Bosses featuring three guys who conspire to murder their horrible bosses in hilarious ways.